How do you know when you're ready to grow your SaaS business?

 Key Takeaways

-- It's important to add context to your magic number with metrics like your CAC Payback Period and churn ratios.
+• Adding context to your magic number with metrics like your CAC Payback Period and churn ratios is important.

 The SaaS magic number is a financial ratio that uses MRR to signal the health of a company.